mayaa5a/web102_prework/README.md

 * [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:
+I created a search bar!
+This search lets you search for the name of a game that a user may want, and it gets filtered and returns the result.

 * [ ] List anything else that you can get done to improve the app functionality!